EOSIO/eosio-swift/CONTRIBUTING.md

 - **[develop](/../../tree/develop)** is the development branch.
 All work on the next release happens here so you should generally branch off `develop`.
 Do **NOT** use this branch for a production site.
 - **[master](/../../tree/master)** contains the latest release of EOSIO SDK for Swift.
 This branch may be used in production.
 Do **NOT** use this branch to work on EOSIO SDK for Swift's source.

+### Developing With Local Pods

+By default, pods are installed from remote CocoaPods.
+If, however, you wish to develop locally and you'd like to integrate with locally-cloned versions of other Providers, follow these instructions:

+1. Clone this and other repos into the same directory, as siblings of one another.
+1. In the respective `Podfile` files, change the `using_local_pods` value to `true`.
+1. `pod install` this and other projects as necessary.
+1. Develop!

 ### Submitting Pull Requests